mgrube753/bachelor-thesis/10_literature_review/20_queries_prompts/30_llms_questions_bloom/scholar.md

 ## Filter

--   134 Ergebnisse
+-   Sort by relevance
--   nach Relevanz sortiert
+-   From 2021 onwards
--   ab 2021
+-   134 results
--   erste 6 Seiten, weil da schon das meiste sinnlos ist
+-   Regarded first 6 pages (60 papers), because from the 7th page on, the results are mostly irrelevant